wowitsjack/Hitman-Peacock-SteamDeck/README.md

 This tool removes the complexities associated with running the Peacock server on the Steam Deck, including handling Proton isolation and managing multiple windows.

-It's also built targting HITMAN III/WoA
+It's also intended to be used with (ie. I've tested it with) HITMAN III/WoA (Steam, latest)

 ---